What Makes Good Compost?

 You usually start with a 30 -1 ratio of Carbon to Nitrogen.
 The Carbon can be from any plant material that is shredded and small enough to increase its surface area for fungi & Bacteria to break it down into Compost.

-This does NOT include any branches even though they are all Carbon but they are too large and need to be ground down into a lot smaller pieces by a mulcher in order to compost them quickly and effectively.
+This does NOT include any branches even though they are all Carbon.
+They are too large and need to be ground down into a lot smaller pieces by a mulcher in order to compost them quickly and effectively.

 Preferably you try to layer 4 inches of carbon to 3 inches of greens.

 If you have too much carbon your pile will be dry and slow to break down.
-If you have too much nitrogen your pile may well be a big slushy mess.
+Too much nitrogen your pile may well be a big slushy mess.

 In time this will sort itself out if you can tolerate the smell.